Approaching the Oxford HAT: A Graduate’s Guide 2024

 You may have noticed that I do not suggest a minimum or maximum number of word or pages.
 That is because markers are more concerned with the quality of your answer, not how much you can write.

-Best of luck!
-Also check out our article on preparing your application for History (reading, key trends & concepts, Oxbridge interviews) here.
+If you found this helpful, check out our article on preparing your application for History (reading, key trends & concepts, Oxbridge interviews) here.

 Oxbridge History Mentoring